gitfaf/indices-for-same-value/README.md

 # Indices for same value

-Get all the indices for a value in a an array.
+Get all the indices for a value in an array.

 ```bash